Skip course categories

 - Teacher: Tammy Katt

-This Course will begin on Mondays and Thursdays with occasional Saturdays. at the Sanilac Medical Services Class Room.
-171 Dawson St. Sandusky MI 48471.
-A $150.00 non refundable deposit is required no later than September 24th to secure your seat.
-Please enroll on the site and complete all required paperwork.
+This Course will begin on April 3, 2019.
+Classes will be held on Monday, Wednesday and Thursdays at Scheurer Hospital from 5:00 pm - 9:30 pm in the Wilson Conference Room.
+A $150.00 non refundable deposit required no later than April 1, 2019 to secure your seat.
+Please enroll on our website at www.sanilacmca.org.

 - Must be 18 years or older